 Patwardhan curated an exhibition of Indian Contemporary Art ‘Expanding Horizons’ which travelled around Maharashtra.
 He also curated a show at Guild Art Gallery, Mumbai and Sudarshan Art Gallery, Pune.
 He lives and works in Thane, Mumbai.

-Atul Dodiya is acknowledged as a leader of the younger generation of artists.
-He was born in 1959 in Mumbai.
-His personal style uses versatile mediums often referencing various stages in art history, popular visual culture, advertising billboards, nationalist symbols and cinema to create multiple layers of metaphors.
-He is an alum of the J.J.
-School of Art since 1982 and École des Beaux-Arts, Paris since 1992.
+Atul Dodiya was born in 1959 in Bombay and is recognised as a leader to the younger generation of artists.
+His unique style makes use of versatile mediums, and often reference various stages in art history, popular visual culture, advertising billboards, nationalist symbols, and cinema, creating layered metaphors.
+He graduated from the J.J.
+School of Art in 1982 and the École des Beaux-Arts, Paris in 1992.

-Popular works of the artist include a self-portrait created in the mid 90’s where he’s represented himself as James Bond; his dark glasses reflecting images of two of his inspirational artists, Bhupen Khakhar and David Hockney.
-In 1999 Dodiya dedicated an entire exhibition to Mahatma Gandhi titled “An Artist of Non-Violence” interpreting Gandhi’s life to the conceptual art movement.
+Among his popular works is a self-portrait from the mid 1990s, where he depicted himself as James Bond, and where his dark glasses reflect images of two of his inspirational artists, Bhupen Kharkhar and David Hockney.
+In 1999, Dodiya dedicated an entire exhibition to Mahatma Gandhi titled ‘An Artist of Non-Violence’, where he interpreted Gandhi’s life with regard to the conceptual art movement.

-Atul Dodiya has received several awards and fellowships in the span of his career, the latest being awarded the GQ Man of the Year award in 2009.
-He was awarded the gold medal from the Maharashtra Government in 1982 and a Fellowship at Sir J.J.
+Throughout his career, Dodiya has been the recipient of several awards as well as a fellowship.
+His most recent recognition was the GQ Man of the Year award in 2009.
+He was awarded the gold medal from the Maharashtra Government in 1982 and a Fellowship at the J.J.
 School of Art in 1983.
-He also received a French Government Scholarship in 1991, the Sanskriti Award in 1995, the Sotheby’s Prize in 1999 and the Civitella Ranieri Foundation Fellowship, Italy in 1999.
+He also received a French Government Scholarship (1991), the Sanskriti Award (1995), the Sotheby’s Prize (1999), and the Civitella Ranieri Foundation Fellowship (Italy, 1999).

-Dodiya is represented in several private and public collections all around the world including the National Gallery of Modern Art, New Delhi and Mumbai, Philadelphia Museum of Art, Museum of Old and New Art (MONA), Tasmania, Australia, Queensland Art Gallery, Brisbane, Australia, Tate Modern, London and Pompidou Centre, Paris.
+Dodiya is represented in several private and public collections all around the world, including the National Gallery of Modern Art, New Delhi and Bombay; the Philadelphia Museum of Art; Museum of Old and New Art (MONA), Tasmania; Queensland Art Gallery, Brisbane; Tate Modern, London; and Centre Pompidou, Paris.